Search via the API

 Example request

-The example below searches semantically in documents, limits the results to source website, requests facets for category, and sorts descending by date.
+The example below searches semantically in documents, limits results to the source website, requests facets for category, and sorts descending by date.

 Example response